tynlong/Project2Ames/README.md

 For feature selection, I tried several different methods of selecting features, here are some of the strategies used:
 - Dropping of one intercorrelated variables such as 'Year Built' and 'Garage Yr Built' to avoid collinearity
 - Dropping variables with low correlation scores with housing price (for non-categorical, as categorical one-hot encoding makes variables have low correlation as their is low variability)
-- Using the Lasso regression model, increasing the alpha until the desired number of predictors remain, then doing a polynomial relation between each variable, then lassoing the resulting variables. (gave the best results, so was the main method used)
+- Using the Lasso regression model, increasing the alpha until the desired number of predictors remain, then doing a polynomial relation between each variable, then lassoing the resulting variables.
+Even though this is used to reduce overfitting, it is a valid method of selecting features!
+It worked well and featured heavily in all of my final models.

 ## Different Methods and results